Monday, 12 December 2016

 ...........................

-A Terracotta bust of Ray sold by Sotheby's Lot 145, 22 April 1993.
+the Second Terracotta bust of Ray offered again by Sotheby's Lot 145, 22 April 1993.

 Height 63.5 cms.

-Inscribed ROUBILIAC.
-FEC
+They say Inscribed ROUBILIAC.
+FEC.

-this bust has the fur collar unlike the British Museum terracotta.
+This bust has the fur collar unlike the British Museum terracotta.

 Image courtesy Paul Mellon Photographic Archive.